yarisvt/tyk-docs/tyk-docs/content/graphql/graphql.md

     - /graphql/graphql/
 ---

 Tyk supports GraphQL **natively**.
-This means tyk doesn't have to use any external service or process for any GraphQL middleware.
+This means Tyk doesn't have to use any external service or process for any GraphQL middleware.

 You can securely expose existing GraphQL APIs using our GraphQL core functionality.

-In addition to this you can also use tyk's integrated GraphQL engine to build a [Universal Data Graph]({{< ref "/content/universal-data-graph/universal-data-graph.md" >}}).
+In addition to this you can also use Tyk's integrated GraphQL engine to build a [Universal Data Graph]({{< ref "/content/universal-data-graph/universal-data-graph.md" >}}).
 The Universal Data Graph (UDG) lets you expose existing services as one single combined GraphQL API.

 ## What is GraphQL?